Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

 In the first setting, data are generated from the null model when $\theta_2 = 0$ and from the alternative otherwise.
-Hence, the rejection rate should be close to the nominal level $\alpha = 0.05$ at $\theta_2 = 0$ and increase as $|\theta_2|$ grows.
+Hence, the rejection rate should be close to the nominal level $\alpha = 0.05$ at $\theta_2 = 0$ and heuristically, increase as $|\theta_2|$ grows.
 Figure~\ref{fig:kernel-exp-family} confirms this: the Type-I error is close to $\alpha$ at $\theta_2 = 0$, and the power increases with $|\theta_2|$, reaching nearly 1 once $|\theta_2| \ge 3$, illustrating that the SKSD test is consistent and powerful in this setting.
-In the second setting, as $p$ increases, the null model becomes a higher-rank approximation of the kernel exponential family, which is supposed to capture more information on $f$.
-Table~\ref{tab:exp-record-side} shows that the power is highest at $p = 1$ and generally decreases with $p$.
+In the second setting, as $r$ increases and approaches $5$, the model class expands in complexity, forming increasingly higher-rank approximations of the kernel exponential family and thus capturing more structure in $f$.
+Table~\ref{tab:exp-record-side} shows that the power is highest at $r = 1$ and generally decreases with $r$ given the same DGP.
 This suggests that SKSD test can be a powerful stepwise model selection strategy for the kernel exponential family model.